segmentstream-com/segmentstream-com.github.io/_docs/datasources/google-analytics.md

 - ga:keyword
 - ga:adContent
 - ga:transactionId
-- ga:dimensionXX (for example for sessionId)
+- ga:dimension1 (for example for sessionId)

 A maximum of 7 dimensions can be imported.